 Molecular epidemiology describes a process of identifying the genetic basis of disease, including variants within hosts and pathogens that influence infection, transmission, and prevention.
-Researchers determine the sources of infection, route of transmission, and molecular pathways and genes responsible for virulence and drug resistance to support hospital infection control and epidemiological investigations.
+Molecular epidemiologists typically focus on determining sources of infection, tracking transmission routes, and identifying genes responsible for virulence and drug resistance, to support hospital infection control and epidemiological investigations.